aaronedev/aaronedev/docs/SETUP.md

-# Setup Guide: Fork/Clone This Profile
+# Setup Guide: Fork This Profile

-This guide will show you how to fork/clone this GitHub Profile Repository and set it up on your end.
+This guide will show you how to fork this GitHub Profile Repository and set it up on your end.

 ## Summary